 Interviewing techniques used in step 1 during the planning phase in order to identify the user goal after prioritizing the target audiences of the site.
-While a strong preference, select a variety of interviewers from each of your audiences to get a reliable sampling of visitor behaviors and characteristics.
+While a strong preference, select a variety of interviewers from each audience to get a reliable sampling of visitor behaviors and characteristics.